pamendoz/personalDockerCompose/README.md

 Also, check that the background jobs, in nextcloud configuration (webpage, not files) is checked to cron

+The files acme.json and access.log that are created on the folder are the LetsEncrypt cert, and the Traefik access logs.

 ### 5. What is installed

 * Nextcloud with cron inside (Thats because is doing a custom build of the nextcloud image)